Molara Ogundipe: Stiwanism

-Stiwanism is concerned with seven principles: "STIWA" 1) resists Western feminism 2) gives specific attention to African women in this contemporary moment 3) brings to the forefront indigenous feminism that has also existed in Africa 4) believes in both inclusion and participation in the socio-political transformation of the African continent 5) contends with a woman's body, personhood, nationhood, and society and how it operates within socio-economic hierarchies 6) is intentionally specific to the individual and collective identity (i.e. religion, class, and marital status) 7) recognizes that there are many factors and identities in Africa and individual personhoods operating in different and contradictory ways.
+Stiwanism is concerned with seven principles: It resists Western feminism; gives specific attention to African women in the milieu of 1990s feminism; brings to the forefront indigenous feminism that has also existed in Africa; advocates women's inclusion and participation in the socio-political transformation of the African continent; contends with a woman's body, personhood, nationhood, and society and how it operates within socio-economic hierarchies; is intentionally specific to individual and collective identities (i.e. religion, class, and marital status); and recognizes that there are many factors and identities in Africa and individual personhoods operating in different and contradictory ways.